Hebdend History, Family Crest & Coats of Arms

 - Origins Available:

 The Hebdend surname is thought to be derived from one of several place names in West Yorkshire.
 The place names come from the Old English "heope," or "(rose) hip," and "denu," which meant "valley."

 Early Origins of the Hebdend family

 The surname Hebdend was first found in Yorkshire where they held a family seat from early times.
 In 1120 the manor of Hebden was granted by Roger de Mowbray to Uctred de Hebden, who was a descendant of Uctred, Earl of Northumberland.

-Important Dates for the Hebdend family
+Early History of the Hebdend family

 This web page shows only a small excerpt of our Hebdend research.
 Another 148 words (11 lines of text) covering the years 1220, 1612 and 1670 are included under the topic Early Hebdend History in all our PDF Extended History products and printed products wherever possible.

 Hebdend has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Hebden, Hebdon, Heberden, Hepden, Habton, Habdon, Hibdon, Hibden, Ebdon and many more.

 Early Notables of the Hebdend family (pre 1700)